 Reserve Deputy Program

-The application period for the 2014 Reserve Academy has closed.
-Applications received at this point will be considered for the 2015 academy.
-Simply complete this short online form and we will invite you to participate in testing at the appropriate time (usually in May of that year).
+We are currently accepting applications for the 2015 Reserve Academy scheduled for January to June 2015.
+You may apply for the 2016 Academy by completing this short online form and we will invite you to participate in testing at the appropriate time, usually in May of that year.

-We will also subscribe you to receive our free monthly e-newsletter called Sheriff's Office News.
+We will also subscribe you to receive our free monthly e-newsletter Sheriff's Office News.
 It is a fun and easy way to get to know the culture and values of your Sheriff's Office!

 The Reserve Program